Cyphermoon/slack-clone/README.md

 # Connect (<small>inspired by slack</small>)

 This app implements a lot of slack's functionalities like: creating channels and workspace.
-I Also added private communication and ability to play an online game (*tic-tac-toe*) in DM
+I also added private communication and ability to play an online game (*tic-tac-toe*) in DM

 ![connect preview](https://cdn.sanity.io/images/fohljj9y/production/12a1886b5c5c50dc9ddbeee940c3f322ebada0ec-1440x791.png)